paxdotdev/pax/lab-journal-zb.md

+### On common properties like `x`, `y`, `width`, and `height`

+A.k.a.
+"Transform API ergo, syntax sugar"

+Currently, we special-case a handful of properties in the compiler like width and height.
+To make this more robust and to offer a declarative API for the "80%-case" of transform declarations (i.e. vs. the 20% case where custom sequencing is desired,) we can:

+1. introduce a CommonProperties struct, which includes: transform and each individual sugared transform operation (x, y, width, height, scale_x, scale_y, rotate, shear_x, shear_y, anchor_x, anchor_y — or possibly nested versions of these e.g. scale: {x:...y:...})
+2. introduce a trait method on dyn RenderNode to get_common_properties.  likely refactor get_size and get_transform across the board, perhaps to fetch these values, or perhaps retiring them in favor of get_common_properties().size and ....transform
+3. in the workhorse rendering loop, combine declarative transforms into a matrix (we choose the sequence to match ergo expectations) and multiply that matrix with a transform property, if specified (a user should be able to specify both a transform matrix and individual properties; again we choose the best order in which to combine these)
+4. consider retiring Transform::align, and make Transform::translate accept Size values instead of floats (make it bounds-aware)
+5. where we special-case certain fields in the compiler when parsing element K/V declarations, now make sure that list of special-case properties meshes with the properties/types of `CommonProperties`.
+Perhaps impl CommonProperties to return an ad-hoc, manually maintained "reflection" manifest of its properties (.reflect_on_properties)

 ### On porting to 3D

 By porting our 2D, CPU-bottlenecked rendering to 3D, we should relieve a significant compute burden on client devices.
-This should be particularly helpful for e.g. iOS Safari, where we seem to be hitting perf limitations with canvas, but should also raise the ceiling across the board on how much we can render.
+This should be particularly helpful for e.g. iOS Safari, where we seem to be hitting perf limitations with canvas, but should also raise the ceiling across the board on how much (e.g. how many elements) we can render.

 Broadly, to draw 2D vector shapes in 3D we will need to:

+[ ] Get "hello world" 3d canvas rendering on screen, in browser, via `wgpu`
-1. tessellate _fills_ and _strokes_, using a library like `lyon`
+    [ ] Achieve "hello world", perhaps in a stand-alone dev harness / codebase [ ] tessellate _fills_ and _strokes_, using a library like `lyon` [ ] render triangles to wgpu
-2. handle clipping, likely with the GPU stencil buffer and our own clipping stack
-3. handle gradient fills, likely with custom shaders
-4. handle antialiasing, either at the renderer config level or as a screenspace shader
-5. port our existing logic (can probably do this by introducing a new struct/trait that is API compatible with the current subset of the `rc` that we use, e.g. `save/restore` (clipping stack), `clip`, `bez_path`
+    [ ] port our existing logic (can probably do this by introducing a new struct/trait that is API compatible with the current subset of the `rc` that we use, e.g. `save/restore` (clipping stack), `clip`, `bez_path`
+[ ] handle clipping, likely with the GPU stencil buffer and our own clipping stack
+    [ ]  manage state of clip stack (push / pop, mapped to our current save / restore situation) [ ] handle solid & gradient fills, likely with custom shaders [ ] Pipeline for running / including shaders
+    [ ] Solid color API, incl. alpha
+        [ ] Refactor our use of colors throughout
+    [ ] Linear
+        [ ] Refactor our use of gradients throughout
+    [ ] Radial
+        [ ] Refactor our use of gradients throughout
+[ ] handle antialiasing, either at the renderer config level or as a screenspace shader
+    [ ] Try config level
-6. test rigorously across devices, especially mobile, and polyfill (or fall back to 2D canvas) as necessary
+    [ ] Check out screenspace shader, but likely not a good fit for precision vector rendering [ ] test rigorously across devices, especially mobile, and polyfill (or fall back to 2D canvas) as necessary